martinolsson/freakshowlarp/_characters/illmarinen.markdown

 ---
-title: Fix
+title: Illmarinen
 affinity: Circus
-role: Handyperson
+role: Handyman and effects specialist
-description: Anything can be fixed.
-People are born and die, things don’t.
-You work with your hands, you know the truth.
-There is a special connection.
-“Ordinary people” didn’t understand you.
-They treat you as a fool, with all your ideas about life and dead.
-This is the reason why you join the circus.
-Sometimes you try to explain your believes to people, sometimes you realize how useless it is and prefer being just Fix, the handyperson.
+description: People die but machines are forever.
+Machines can be fixed, and with a perfect machine, anything is possible, so you decided to make her anew from metal.
+One day you will  get her back!
+They treated you like a fool with all your ideas about life and death so you joined the freak show to pursue your goal.
+It will be amazing.
+Sometimes you try to explain what you’re trying to achieve, but again and again you realize how useless it is and just prefer being the handyman.
-requirements: being a little bricoleur
 layout: page
 ---